 Importantly, while the Nonpoint Source Policy requires compliance with the Antidegradation Policy, it also acknowledges that it may take a significant amount of time for dischargers to implement water quality objectives where groundwater has been degraded by historic practices by the same or similar dischargers, and achieving water quality objectives requires phased implementation over time.
-That framework implicitly recognizes that compliance with the Antidegradation Policy does not prohibit temporary reductions in water quality, even those beyond water quality objectives.
+That framework implicitly recognizes that compliance with the Antidegradation Policy does not prohibit interim reductions in water quality, even those beyond water quality objectives.

-Accordingly, with important limitations, a water board has authority to authorize a discharge that results in water quality worse than applicable water quality objectives for a reasonable amount of time.
-A key limitation is that no water board should sanction an interim lowering below water quality objectives unless there are assurances that actual uses of the water are reasonably protected In addition, as explained in Section II.A.2, Key Element 3 of the Nonpoint Source Policy requires that the time schedule to achieve water quality requirements be specified, along with quantifiable milestones designed to measure progress toward reaching the water quality requirements.
+Accordingly, with important limitations, a water board has authority to authorize a discharge that results in a lowering of high quality water to levels that are worse than applicable water quality objectives for a reasonable amount of time.
+A key limitation is that no water board should sanction an interim lowering of high quality water below water quality objectives unless it can ensure that, to the extent feasible, actual disruptions to beneficial uses will be reasonably protected.
+This requires an initial evaluation of whether the interim lowering is reasonably expected to disrupt an actual use.
+If disruption is reasonably expected, the water board shall determine whether there are any feasible measures to protect the actual uses during the interim period that are appropriate to the discharge and the affected beneficial use, considering the magnitude and duration of the foreseeable impact, and available alternatives.
+Feasible measures could include alternative water supplies, operational practices, or other measures that would maintain actual uses during the interim period.
+Monitoring and contingency provisions sufficient to detect and address future disruptions to the actual beneficial use may also be appropriate.
+If a water board determines that there will be disruptions of an actual use, it shall either require the dischargers to implement feasible measures or explain that there are no feasible measures to protect the actual uses during the interim period.
+In addition, as explained in Section II.A.2, Key Element 3 of the Nonpoint Source Policy requires that the time schedule to achieve water quality requirements be specified, along with quantifiable milestones designed to measure progress toward reaching the water quality requirements.
+Alternatively, of course, a water board may determine that it is appropriate to deny or limit the use of a time schedule.